kiwi0fruit/open-fonts/to-do.md

   * Also see characters in "Roboto Mono fork spec" (they should be adapted),
 2. Inconsolata S should be of the same thickness as Inconsolata LGC For Powerline,
 3. Use Noto Sans Mono (OFL), Noto Sans (OFL).
+4. Monospacify Inconsolata LGC as it's has wrong spaces.

 ## Test Monospace